 This is Part I in the Direct Response Marketing Series.

-You are highly encouraged to read Part II afterwards, which expands upon choosing your ideal customer for maximum conversions.
+You are highly encouraged to read Part II on market research and insights afterwards, which expands upon choosing your ideal customer for maximum conversions.

 This uncomfortable shock might feel like suddenly realizing you were the recent four-course meal for 20 mosquitoes, after the fact…